-The phase diagram for the Mill-D North SNOTEL (Figure 10a; 3.3 km southeast of the accident site) shows early season November snowfall was followed by prolonged dry conditions into the winter months (downward and leftward trajectory), with D0 snow drought onset in early December (Figure 10a and (yellow arrow in Figure 10b)).
-Note snow drought onset occurs, perhaps non-intuitively, at approximately 85% of median snowpack.
+The phase diagram for the Mill-D North SNOTEL (Fig. 10a; 3.3 km southeast of the accident site) shows that early-season November snowfall was followed by prolonged dry conditions into the winter months (downward and leftward trajectory), with D0 snow drought onset in early December (Fig. 10a and yellow arrow in Fig. 10b).
+Note that snow drought onset occurs, perhaps nonintuitively, at approximately 85% of median snowpack.
 This indicates limited variability in SWE at this time and station: large deviations from the median value are relatively infrequent.
-The late November and early December dry spells led to snowpack accumulation falling behind the climatological average (Figure 10b).
-While some accumulation occurred during mid-December into early January, the rate of accumulation was less than climatology (Figure 10b), leading to a continued decline into D1 snow drought (Figure 10a).
-Percent of median SWE hovered around 65% leading up to the avalanche (Figure 10b), though SWE percentiles approached the D2 category.
-A transition to stormier weather in late January into February followed with gains in SWE that mirrored climatology with little change in SWE percentile or percent of median (Figure 10b).
-The presence of a shallow snowpack during the dry, low radiation periods in November and December promoted the formation of a persistent weak layer with striated, 3-6 mm faceted grains buried 90 cm deep in the snowpack.
+The late-November and early-December dry spells led to snowpack accumulation falling behind the climatological average (Fig. 10b).
+While some accumulation occurred during mid-December into early January, the rate of accumulation was less than climatology (Fig. 10b), leading to a continued decline into D1 snow drought (Fig. 10a).
+Percent of median SWE hovered around 65 % leading up to the avalanche (Fig. 10b), though SWE percentiles approached the D2 category.
+A transition to stormier weather in late January into February followed, with gains in SWE that mirrored climatology with little change in SWE percentile or percent of median (Fig. 10b).
+The presence of a shallow snowpack during the dry, low-radiation periods in November and December promoted the formation of a persistent weak layer with striated, 3-6 mm faceted grains buried 90 cm deep in the snowpack.
 According to the UAC, this is the layer where failure occurred on 11 February.

 The snowpack conditions leading up to the Wilson Glade avalanche show the potential disconnect between percent of median and percentile.
-Prior to the loading events, the percent of median values (65%) between December and early February do not directly convey the infrequency of these values as percentiles can.
-Percentiles show that such conditions occurred only 10-20% of the time.
+Prior to the snow loading events, the percent of median values (65%) between December and early February does not directly convey the infrequency of these values as percentiles can.
+Percentiles show that such conditions occurred only 10%-20% of the time.
 The user's familiarity with a location will govern the meaningfulness of percent of medians through prior experience.
-On the other hand, percentiles provide perspective for less-familiar users to understand the state of the snowpack.
+On the other hand, percentiles provide perspective for less familiar users to understand the state of the snowpack.
 Percentiles also allow comparisons between locations in terms of snow drought severity.
-By recognizing both as valuable, the
+By recognizing both as valuable, the option to view

-Figure 10. (a) Phase diagram for Mill-D North SNOTEL in the Wasatch Mountains of Utah for WY2021. (b).
-Time series of snow water equivalent (SWE) percentile (bold; left y-axis) and percent of median (left y-axis) and observed and median SWE (cm; dark blue and dashed green lines, respectively; right y-axis).
+Figure 10. (a) Phase diagram for Mill-D North SNOTEL in the Wasatch Mountains of Utah for WY 2021. (b) Time series of snow water equivalent (SWE) percentile (bold; left y axis) and percent of median (left y axis) and observed and median SWE (cm; dark-blue and dashed green lines, respectively; right y axis).
 The vertical red line shows the date of the Wilson Glade Avalanche accident.
 The horizontal gold line shows the percentile associated with the onset of snow drought conditions (D0).

-option to view either on the snow drought tracker webtool is a planned improvement.
-Last, we recommend incorporation of percentiles into accident write-ups, such as provided by the UAC, to give this additional statistical perspective.
+either on the snow drought tracker web tool is a planned improvement.
+Last, we recommend incorporation of percentiles into accident write-ups, such as those provided by the UAC, to give this additional statistical perspective.